-As you complete submission of data for each measure, the status will change from "Incomplete" to "Completed," indicated by #1 below.
+As you complete data submission on each data entry page, the status will change from "Incomplete" to "Completed," indicated by #1 below.

 When you have completed submitting data for all measures select the DACA link to complete your "Data Accuracy and Completeness Acknowledgement," denoted by #2 below.